 An architecture of the well-traveled environment

 Kirsten and Nico got one of these houses.
 They live in Paris and they need a place to spend time close to two of their kid’s grandparents.
 Another gravitational reference.
 They run Faircompanies, and this place might also become their permanent abode in the future.
 Through many years of traveling around the world producing videos for their very popular Youtube channel, they have acquired a wide and open understanding of frugal and courageous modes of habitation, and they wish to apply and develop some of the ideas gathered along the way in making their own place.
+As for many other travelers, this house might not become the center of the world for them, but rather another moon that constantly revolves around their life.

 The house sits straight on the rock, on the low ridge where the town has been built on, facing the pantà de Foix to the south and a hundred meters below.
 This manmade body of water brings up a cool breeze in the dry and sun beaten summer days.
 It also reflects its light bringing it up into the house.